 » SEE: More types of 5/1 mortgages

-You can compare 5/1 ARM estimates on sites like Zillow.
-But your lender will set the actual rate, based on the sum of the margin and an index rate.
+To get a general range of what the current 5/1 ARM rate is, you can compare 5/1 ARM rate estimates on mortgage comparison shopping sites.
+But your lender will set the actual rate, based on the sum of the margin and an index rate as well as your personal financial factors.
 The rate will be reflected in your loan contract.

-Your loan contract details terms such as the:
+Your loan contract details terms such as the following:

 Different types of 5/1 ARMs